Life at Assembled

 Another big selling point for me was Assembled’s transparency culture, which our co-founders adopted from their time at Stripe.
 That really resonated with me because I wanted an opportunity to operate outside of just my engineering role — I wanted to be in tune with what was happening in other parts of the company.

 The final piece that sealed the deal was that I spoke to everyone at the company.
-There were 10 people at the time.
+There were seven people at the time.
 And every one of them was excited to work hard and get better at all the things they were doing.
 That growth mindset culture aligned with how I work, so I decided to join.

 A. Yes, I think so.